Junior Session Sunset

 Do you foresee any changes to the four-week session?

-We are always attempting to improve and adjust to a changing world, but fundamentally, no. The rationale behind this decision is that the four-week session is the core of the Four Winds experience, and we intend to preserve it.
+We are always attempting to improve and adjust to a changing world, but fundamentally, no. The rationale behind this decision was that the four-week session is the core of the Four Winds experience, and we intend to preserve it.